A Guide to Substance Use Disorder Treatment and Recovery (SUD-TR)

 Participants will learn how the process of change can contribute to interrupting the addiction cycle and achieving recovery.
 The course will review the four dimensions and ten guiding principles of recovery and provide an understanding of relapse (or setback), the stages of relapse, and relapse prevention.
 Finally, the course will provide a guide to locating trusted resources and support.

-Identify and Label: DSM-5 signs and symptoms of substance use disorder.
-ASAMs six dimensions of multidimensional assessment and explain their relation to ASAM’s level of care.
+Identify ASAMs six dimensions of multidimensional assessment and explain their relation to ASAM’s level of care.

-Explain: The importance of an individualized, multi-faceted approach to assessment, treatment, and recovery.
-The four dimensions of recovery and their alignment to the ten guiding principles of recovery.
+Explain the four dimensions of recovery and their alignment to the ten guiding principles of recovery.

-Locate: Evidence-based treatment services and identify available resources and support.
+Identify evidence-based treatment services and identify available resources and support.

 As an approved Law Enforcement Training Board training provider (#47-1333720), Overdose Lifeline online training courses meet annual in-service training requirements for Indiana Law Enforcement officers and support personnel, specifically for Mental Illness, Addiction & Disabilities IC 5-2-1-9(g).